 For those experiencing difficulties with Wi-Fi or phone signals, managed isolation vouchers can be booked by another individual on their behalf.
 For example if a person has difficulty accessing the internet, or if they have language or accessibility issues, they can get a family member or friend to book a voucher for them.

 For people overseas who have been unable to secure a voucher via the Managed Isolation Allocation System and need to travel urgently, they are able to apply for an emergency allocation.

 MIQ vouchers are not transferrable between individuals.
 Once a voucher is secured, people cannot change anything on the voucher which changes the identity of the traveller.
 This is to prevent creating a secondary market in which vouchers can be traded or sold.

 In general, people are able to book rooms with friends or colleagues by using the group registration.
 When a person obtains a voucher, it allows all members of the group to travel together and share a room if that is what they have chosen to do.
 Individual bookings cannot be changed to a group booking once confirmed.
 Vouchers for a place in managed isolation are non-transferrable and additional travellers cannot typically be added.

 While we may allow this in some limited circumstances for dependent children or a partner/spouse and where room capacity is not impacted, it is not usually permitted for other relationships because this may lead to vouchers being traded and risk the integrity of the system.

 We are constantly improving our system

 Since we implemented the Managed Isolation Allocation System (MIAS) we’ve made about 200 improvements to it.
 Some are to do with security and system performance but a lot are to do with user experience.

-The new lobby process will make booking more transparent and will create a more level playing field for people trying to access the booking site.
+The new lobby process makes booking more transparent and creates a more level playing field for people trying to access the booking site.